Links on Android Authority may earn us a commission. Learn more.

 - Force quit out of WhatsApp.

-- Enter the Settings menu and change your phone’s date and time before you sent the message.
+- Open Settings > System > Date & time and change your phone’s date and time before sending the message.

-- Select the message you want to delete, and press Delete for everyone.
+- Return to WhatsApp, select the message you want to delete, and press Delete for everyone.